BelaPlatform/pybela/readme.md

 - **Streaming**: continuously send data from your Bela device to your laptop.
 - **Logging**: log data in your Bela device and then retrieve it from your laptop.
-- **Monitoring**: monitor the state of variables in the Bela code from your laptop.
+- **Monitoring**: monitor the value of variables in the Bela code from your laptop.
+- **Controlling**: control the value of variables in the Bela code from your laptop.

 You can check the **tutorials** at `tutorials/` for more detailed information and usage of each of the modes.
+You can also check the `test/test.py` for a quick overview of the library.

 ### Running the examples